 To this ancient doctrine we should add the case of the quantified propositions, which are denied when the negative particle is placed before the quantifier.
 This is the reason why Aristotle draw the Square of Opposition in Chapter 7, and the reason why he claims (De Int 20a23-30) that sometimes we can deny a proposition with an affirmation.
 For instance, if someone asks whether Socrates is wise, then other answers that he is not.
 You can say, Aristotle says (20a30), 'Socrates is not-wise'.
-But this is an exception, for in quantified propositions, if someone who has asked us whether is true that every man is wise, we are not to deny by saying 'No, every man is not wise' (because this is the contradictory).
+But this is an exception, for in quantified propositions, if someone who has asked us whether is true that every man is wise, we are not to deny by saying 'No, every man is not wise' (because this is the contrary) but 'no, not every man is wise' (because this is the contradictory).